evolution/wordpress/docs/REF-generator-prompts.md

 Note that automatic updates are staggered across stages -- 12am for staging, 12:10am for prod, 12:20am for local -- in order to avoid simultaneous and conflicting commits pushed to git.

+**In order for automatic updates to persist back to the git origin, you will need deploy keys set up via your git provider with write permissions.**

 ### Wordpress table prefix

 This determines the prefix applied to Wordpress database tables. **The default for this is `wp_`.**